Hi, I'm Radu!

 De Buitenschool AR (2024)

-With the help of our AR application designed for young explorers aged 12 to 15, visitors can embark on an immersive journey through the rich history and culture of Glimmen's primary school.
+With the help of our AR application designed for young explorers, visitors can embark on an immersive journey through the rich history and culture of Glimmen's primary school.

 Education